Music Was All I Ever Cared About. Then My Voice Went Silent.

 I grew up worshipping bands like Metallica and Pantera, and joined my first band when I was 15.
 It was a death metal band and we had loads of fun.
 But I dealt with vocal issues from the start because I was doing everything wrong.

 When I was 17, I realized I was losing the high notes out of my voice.
 We had just signed a record deal and were getting ready to go on tour, but my voice was going downhill.
 I begged the record label and the guys in the band to cancel our next show, but they said it was all in my head.
 I’d be fine.

 Two songs into our 45-minute set, I completely lost my voice.
 I had to play guitar for the rest of the show.
 The feeling of humiliation and hopelessness I felt that night is something I wouldn’t wish on my worst enemy.

 Music isn’t just my passion.
 It’s all I ever cared about.
 And my voice was shot.

 A vocal doctor diagnosed me with some condition that caused my vocal cords to swell and blood vessels to grow where they shouldn’t be growing.
 I sounded like an old lady who had been smoking two packs a day for 40 years.

 I created so much trauma on my vocal cords that the only way to heal was to be completely silent for 30 days.
 Not even a whisper.
 I was told that if I ever start singing the way I did before, I’d be back in the same position, maybe with permanent damage.

 I went from about to go on tour to complete silence, with no other choice but to sing differently.
-I couldn’t find a metal vocal coach who could teach me how to sing the right way, so I learned on my own.
+I couldn’t find a vocal coach who could teach me how to sing and scream the right way, so I learned on my own.